laurencelundblade/QCBOR/doc/Tagging.md

 encloses another, the enclosed tag is the content for the enclosing tag.

-Encoding nested tags is easy with QCBOREncode_AddTag().
+Encoding nested tags is easy with QCBOREncode_AddTagNumber().
 Just call it several times before calling the functions to encode the tag content.

 When QCBOR decodes tags it does so by first completely processing the